 Each year, residents take the general Psychiatry Resident-In-Training Examination (PRITE) and the Child and Adolescent PRITE.
 We offer a mock oral experience jointly with the Menninger training program to help our trainees prepare for these specialty board exams.
 The mock orals also provide us with another chance to assess residents' face-to-face interviewing skills.

-Our residents meet regularly with Dr. Sharon Cain, program director, to discuss their progress.
+Our residents meet regularly with Dr. Nathan Prichard, program director, to discuss their progress.
 They also are reviewed periodically by the Residency Review Committee.

 Interested in learning more?

 For additional details about our training program, please review the KU Medical Center Office of Graduate Medical Education Policy and Procedure Manual and contact Tammy Bosshard, residency coordinator, at email@example.com or 913-588-6492.